danielsaatchi/EMIT/README.md

     ```bash
     pip install -r requirements.txt
     ```
-3. Run the scripts or open the Jupyter notebook to explore the project with images and reproduction.
+3. Run the scripts or open the Jupyter Notebook to explore the project with images and reproduction.

-   3.1 Importing Libraries in Jupyter notebook
+   3.1 Importing Libraries in Jupyter Notebook
    ![image](https://github.com/danielsaatchi/EMIT/assets/47679486/86257a6f-32c9-4bf1-9873-1388557e9517)

     3.2 Importing TPMS dataset